Fly-Loong/Android-Database/README.md

 How to use it
 ====
-You can check the detailed sample code in test app.
+You can check the detailed sample code in test app. <br>
 Next is some quick guide.

 1. Create you own table and table item class.(Ref TestTable.java and TestEntity.java file)
 -------
-@Table gives the table name
+@Table gives the table name<br>
 @Column gives the field/column name in table.
-If the class field does not have it, the field will not be in table Attention, only support Integer, Long, Boolean, Float, Double, String, byte[] types.
+If the class field does not have it, the field will not be in table<br>
+Attention, only support Integer, Long, Boolean, Float, Double, String, byte[] types.

 ```